On Low-rank Trace Regression under General Sampling Distribution: Estimation Method and Corresponding Tail Bounds

-It is a well-known fact that, in Problem \ref{prob:main}, the low-rank assumption is not sufficient for estimating $\bBstar$ from the observations $Y$.
-For example, changing one entry of $\bBstar$ increases the rank of the matrix by (at most) 1 while it would be impossible to distinguish between these two cases unless the modified single entry is observed.
-To remedy this difficulty, \citet{candes2009exact,keshavan2009matrix} propose an incoherence assumption.
-If singular value decomposition (SVD) of $\bBstar$ is $\bU\bSigma\bV$, then the incoherence assumption roughly means that all rows of $\bU$ and $\bV$ have norms of the same order.
-Alternatively, \citet{negahban2012restricted} studied the problem under a different (and less restrictive) assumption, which bounds the \emph{spikiness} of the matrix $\bBstar$.
-Here, we define a general notion of spikiness and rank for a matrix that includes the one by \citet{negahban2012restricted} as a special case.
-We define the \emph{spikiness} and \emph{low-rankness} of a matrix $\bB\in\IR^{d_r\times d_c}$ as
+It is a well-known fact that, in Problem \ref{prob:main}, the low-rank assumption is not sufficient for estimating $\Param$ from the observations $Y$.
+For example, changing one entry of $\Param$ increases the rank of the matrix by (at most) 1, whereas it would be impossible to distinguish between these two matrices without observing the modified single entry.
+To remedy this difficulty, \citet{candes2009exact} and \cite{keshavan2009matrix} propose an incoherence assumption.
+If singular value decomposition (SVD) of $\Param$ is $\bU\bSigma\bV$, then the incoherence assumption roughly means that all rows of $\bU$ and $\bV$ have norms of the same order.
+Alternatively, \citet{negahban2012restricted} study the problem under a (less restrictive) assumption that bounds the \emph{spikiness} of the matrix $\Param$.
+Here, we define a general notion of spikiness as a matrix that is sufficient for the estimation of $\Param$ under the general sampling distribution $\SampleDistr$, and includes the spikiness studied by \citet{negahban2012restricted} as a special case.
+We define the \emph{spikiness} and \emph{low rankness} of a matrix $\bB\in\IR^{d_r\times d_c}$ as